yigitaksoy/Wonderdam/README.md

 #### Admin User Goals

+- I want to be able to add new posts.
 - I want to be able to edit user posts.
 - I want to be able to delete user posts.
 - I want to be able to delete unwanted users from the blog.